cloudnative-pg/cloudnative-pg.github.io/content/blog/interview-vito-botta-brella/index.md

 hyperscalers while retaining necessary features.
 The project now boasts nearly 2,700 GitHub stars and an active, growing user base.

 ## Why CloudNativePG works for Brella

-For Vito, CloudNativePG “just works.”
+For Vito, CloudNativePG “just works”.
 It’s easy to set up, maintain, and integrate into Brella’s architecture.
 The migration from Cloud SQL brought major
 benefits: better specs, three-node PostgreSQL clusters instead of one, seamless failovers, point-in-time recovery, S3-compatible backups, and horizontal read